Standards of Student Conduct

 4. RIGHT TO REPRESENTATION

 This is an internal due process hearing conducted by Southwestern Community College District.
-The student may represent himself/herself, and has the right to be represented by a person of his/her choice, except that the student shall not be represented by an attorney unless, in the judgment of the Hearing Panel, complex legal issues are involved.
-If the student wishes to be represented by an attorney, a request must be presented to the Office of Student Services at least five (5) days prior to the date of the hearing.
+The student may represent himself/herself/themself, and may also have the right to be represented by a person of his/her/their choice, except that the student shall not be represented by an attorney unless, in the judgment of the Hearing Panel, complex legal issues are involved.
+If the student wishes to be represented by an attorney, a request must be presented to the Dean of Student Services at least five (5) days prior to the date of the hearing.
 If the student is permitted to be represented by an attorney, the college representative may request legal assistance.
 The Hearing Panel may also request legal assistance.
 Any legal advisor provided to the Hearing Panel may sit with it in an advisory capacity to provide legal counsel but shall not be a member of the Hearing Panel or vote with it.

 Each party may bring one non-contributing support person to the hearing for the purpose of moral support.
 The support person may not represent or provide testimony.